 Some staff might continue work from home, at least part-time.
 You can continue to collaborate with these workers by installing video conferencing technology in your existing meeting space.

-Need Help With Workspace Renovations in Charleston, SC?
+Ready for a Healthier Workspace in Charleston, SC?

 If you’d like to make some workspace renovations in the Charleston, SC area, you need a partner you can trust.
 Carolina Services Inc. (CSI) is Charleston’s premier improvement and space planning company.